 10. Pekingese

 Pekingese is an incredibly loving dog that requires little exercise, though it likes a great walk.
-These dogs make wonderful lap dogs, yet they enjoy doing their own things too.
-I have a Pekingese dog, and she is one of the best indoor pets I have ever had.
+These dogs make lovely lap dogs, yet they also enjoy doing their own things.
+I have a Pekingese dog, one of the best small indoor pets I have ever had.

 More: 10 Housetraining Tips for First-Time Puppy Owners